 We were a little disappointed to realize that the rules about no loose items included not being allowed to bring cameras, with the exception of cellphones.

-Air Kauai, our helicopter tour company, provided a lanyard case for our phones that secured them safely to ourselves, so we wouldn’t drop them.
+Our Kauai helicopter tour company provided a lanyard case for our phones that secured them safely to ourselves, so we wouldn’t drop them.